sickdyd/react-search-autocomplete/README.md

     resultStringKeyName,
     // The key in `items` that contains the string to display in the
     // results
-    inputDebounce,
+    inputSearchString,
+    // By changing this prop, you can manually set the search string. inputDebounce,
     // Default value: 200.
 When the user is typing, before
     // calling onSearch wait this amount of ms.